 Once upon a time, I was a darn coffee lover!
-If you are also among the many people who cannot function without a cup of coffee in the morning, you will be well aware of how difficult is your day without the stimulation of caffeine.
-For millions of people around the world, coffee is a necessity to wake up and start their day.
+If you are also among the many people who cannot function without a cup of coffee in the morning, you will be well aware of how difficult your day is without caffeine stimulation.
+For millions of people worldwide, coffee is a necessity to wake up and start their day.
 And for some, coffee is also an addiction.
-However, coffee lovers often impose serious health risks, similar to smoking or even drinking alcohol; which is easily disregarded.
+However, coffee lovers often impose serious health risks, similar to smoking or even drinking alcohol, which is easily disregarded.
 Perhaps this is because drinking coffee indeed has its share of health benefits.
 While I am not wholly opposed to enjoying a cup of coffee, I believe there are several healthier alternatives to coffee.
-In this article, I am going to discuss why people drink coffee, the benefits and risks of drinking too much coffee, and some healthy alternatives to coffee as well as tips to help you quit coffee entirely.
+In this article, I will discuss why people drink coffee, the benefits and risks of drinking too much coffee, and some healthy alternatives to coffee, as well as tips, to help you quit coffee entirely.

 Here are the world’s largest consumers of coffee!

 The world’s largest coffee drinkers are mostly the Scandinavian countries, including:

 If you ask most coffee drinkers why they drink coffee, they will tell you they need it to start their day or get through it.

 What we really want to know is why coffee is necessary?

 It is no secret that the main ingredient in coffee is caffeine.
 Caffeine is what makes coffee so delectable.
 Caffeine gives us that boost of energy and enables us to jumpstart our body and mind in the morning.